signal-ai/prometheus-ecs-sd/README.md

         regex: (.+)
 ```

 You can also specify a discovery interval with `--interval` (in seconds).
-Default is 60s.
-We also provide caching to minimize hitting query
-rate limits with the AWS ECS API. `discoverecs.py` runs in a loop until interrupted and will output target information to stdout.
+The default is `60s`.
+We also provide caching to minimize hitting query rate limits with the AWS ECS API. `discoverecs.py` runs in a loop until interrupted and will output target information to stdout.

 To make your application discoverable by Prometheus, you need to set the following environment variable in your task definition: